Updated January 22nd, 2023 by Travel the Greek Way

 - Mouth-watering thyme honey, strofilia wine, local cheese

-- There are 2 ATM in Agios Nikolaos Port and 1 in Chora
+- There are 2 ATMs in Agios Nikolaos Port and 1 in Chora

 - The trip from Pireaus lasts 9-11 hours.
-Alternatively, go to Santorini with a highspeed (4 hours) or fly from Athens and from Santorini take the 2-hour boat connection to Anafi.
+Alternatively, go to Santorini at a high speed (4 hours) or fly from Athens and from Santorini take the 2-hour boat connection to Anafi.
 Once a week there is a ferry leaving from Lavrio in Athens

 - Anafi used to be an exile island for the Greek communists